 During 2003, Monte Carlo completed a new cruise ship pier in the harbor at Monte Carlo.
 This new pier makes it easier to visit this exciting Mediterranean port for the thousands of cruise lovers whose ships include Monaco as a port of call.

-If you walk to the western side of the harbor, there is an elevator that will take you up to Monaco-Ville and deposit you near the Musee Oceanographie (Oceanographic Museum).
+If you walk to the western side of the harbor, an elevator will take you up to Monaco-Ville and deposit you near the Musee Oceanographie (Oceanographic Museum).
 This is a must see if you have the time.
 Explorer Jacques Cousteau was the director of the museum for over 30 years, and it has a wonderful aquarium with both tropical and Mediterranean species of marine life.

-If you leave the harbor and walk to the east, you'll be headed towards the famous Casino De Paris (Grand Casino).
+If you leave the harbor and walk to the east, you'll find the famous Casino De Paris (Grand Casino).
 It's only a short walk, elevator, and escalator ride away.
 If you plan on visiting the Grand Casino, you'll need your passport to enter.
-Monegasques are not allowed to gamble in their own casinos, and passports are checked to enforce this law.
+Monegasques are not allowed to gamble in their own casinos, and passports are checked.
 There are very strict dress codes in the Grand Casino.
 Men need to wear coat and tie, and tennis shoes are verboten.

 The Casino was designed by Charles Garnier, the architect of the Paris Opera House.
 Even if you're not a gambler, you should go in to see the beautiful frescoes and bas-reliefs.
-Many can be seen from the lobby of the casino without having to pay the entrance fee.
-The gaming rooms are spectacular, with stained glass, paintings, and sculptures everywhere.
-There are two other more Americanized casinos in Monte Carlo.
+Many can be seen from the lobby of the casino, without having to pay the entrance fee.
+The gaming rooms are spectacular, with stained-glass, paintings, and sculptures everywhere.
+There are two more Americanized casinos in Monte Carlo.
 Neither of these has an admission fee, and the dress code is more casual.